SEND and mental health support

 Get mental health support right now

 If you need to talk to someone now, you can contact your local Child and Adolescent Mental Health Services (CAMHS) Crisis and Intensive Home Treatment (IHT) service on the numbers below.
-The service is available 7 days a week and available for people to call when they are experiencing a mental health crisis or are worried about someone else who may be in crisis.
+The service is available seven days a week and available for people to call when they are experiencing a mental health crisis or are worried about someone else who may be in crisis.

 Mental health crisis contacts